SERTRALINE HYDROCHLORIDE- sertraline hydrochloride tablet, film coated

 Sertraline hydrochloride tablets for oral administration contain 28.0 mg, 56.0 mg and 111.9 mg sertraline hydrochloride equivalent to 25, 50 and 100 mg of sertraline and the following inactive ingredients: dibasic calcium phosphate dihydrate, D & C Yellow #10 aluminum lake (in 25 mg tablet), FD & C Blue #1 aluminum lake (in 25 mg tablet), FD & C Red #40 aluminum lake (in 25 mg tablet), FD & C Blue #2 aluminum lake (in 50 mg tablet), hydroxypropyl cellulose, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, sodium starch glycolate, synthetic yellow iron oxide (in 100 mg tablet), and titanium dioxide.

-Sertraline hydrochloride oral concentrate and oral solution are available in a multidose 60 mL bottle.
+Sertraline hydrochloride oral solution is available in a multidose 60 mL bottle.
 Each mL of solution contains 22.4 mg sertraline hydrochloride equivalent to 20 mg of sertraline.
 The solution contains the following inactive ingredients: glycerin, alcohol (12%), menthol, butylated hydroxytoluene (BHT).
-The oral concentrate and oral solution must be diluted prior to administration [See Dosage and Administration (2.7)].
+The oral solution must be diluted prior to administration [See Dosage and Administration (2.7)].
 The dispenser contains dry natural rubber.

 Sertraline potentiates serotonergic activity in the central nervous system through inhibition of neuronal reuptake of serotonin (5-HT).